HyperCube2357/OOP/README.md

 # Csv2Kml-Wifi
-this project process with wifis'Csv and Kml files.
-Allowing to sort a Csv and transform him to a Kml file.
+this project process with wifis'Csv and Kml files. use the GUI to sort,calculate exact location,export to KML the CSV file and much more.
-To use this code you have to download the kml API "org" join with the files.